eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ### Retrieving Copybooks from Endevor

-When you open a COBOL file using Explorer for Endevor, COBOL copybooks that are specified in the Endevor element processor group are automatically downloaded to your workspace.
+When you open a COBOL file using Explorer for Endevor, COBOL copybooks that are specified in the Endevor element processor group are automatically downloaded to your VS Code global storage folder.

 The extension setting **Cpy-manager: Endevor-dependencies** determines how copybooks are retrieved from the mainframe when you open a COBOL file in Explorer for Endevor.
 This setting has the following options:
 * **ENDEVOR_PROCESSOR**